migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

 **2024 Q2 Review DRAFT (≈29 hours)**\
-During Q2, I focused on deploying and debugging the gTrade platform on the Harmony network.
-I modified the truffle configuration for both Harmony mainnet and testnet, setting up the testnet environment and troubleshooting deployment errors, including issues with gas limits and compiler versions.
-I successfully created an Infura account and became familiar with its operations.
-I tested contract deployments, validated contract interactions, and worked on resolving compatibility issues with Harmony's EVM.
-Additionally, I provided documentation and function docs for critical smart contracts, including GNSPairInfoV6_1 and GNSTradingV6_1.
-I also engaged in a thorough review of various community and product efforts including Coinbase listing and LayerZero token allocation forum post and documentation.
-I researched, used, and analyzed relevant perpetual exchanges, blog posts, articles, and documentation related to perpetual exchange architecture and options trading.
-I also filled in

-I created a scraping script to pull resumes from our own Lever applicants with Lever API and wrote a form filling system with seleneium to automatically fill job applications.
+During Q2, I created a scraping script to pull resumes from our own Lever applicants with Lever API and wrote a form filling system with seleneium to automatically fill job applications.
 I frameworked and prototyped a browser extension to do the aforementioned automated filling.
 I compared different LLM parsing methods and services for ranking and scoring resumes in terms of job fitness and scraped 1000 resumes from public sources from people looking for work.
 I interviewed two potential system engineer candidates from the resumes obtained.
 I created Dune queries to analyze Arbitrum Uniswap stats related to which specific wallets have highest volume, and I created some preliminary scripts for determining highest profit wallets from Arbitrum Uniswap's subgraph.
 I also contributed the following to /chart: code license, last commit, frontend deploy repo, stats dashboard link, type of liquidity: orders, earning: 2024 Q1, and tx fees: 2024 Q1.

+I focused on deploying and debugging the gTrade platform on the Harmony network.
+I modified the truffle configuration for both Harmony mainnet and testnet, setting up the testnet environment and troubleshooting deployment errors, including issues with gas limits and compiler versions.
+I successfully created an Infura account and became familiar with its operations.
+I tested contract deployments, validated contract interactions, and worked on resolving compatibility issues with Harmony's EVM.
+I researched, used, and analyzed relevant perpetual exchanges, blog posts, articles, and documentation related to perpetual exchange architecture and options trading.
+Additionally, I provided function documentation and function docs for critical smart contracts, including GNSPairInfoV6_1 and GNSTradingV6_1.
+I also engaged in a thorough review of various community and product efforts including Coinbase listing and LayerZero token allocation forum post and documentation.

 ---